Tag Archive for: engagement photos

 Bozeman Portrait Photography Engagement Couple Sunflowers Madison River

-The other day I drove out to the banks of the Madison River to meet up with my friends Sky and Tara for their evening Madison River Couple Portrait Photographic Experience.
+The other day I drove out to the Madison River to meet my friends Sky and Tara for their evening Madison River Couple Portraits Experience.

-I’ve known these two for years and the news of their engagement had been a long time coming.
+I’ve known this great couple for years.
+When the news of their engagement was announced, everyone knew it had been a long time coming.
 It’s so exciting to see them together as their wedding date approaches and their love and excitement grow.

-Both Sky and Tara are love fly fishing and spending their free time being close to the rivers around Montana.
+Both Sky and Tara love to fly fish and spend their free time being close to the rivers around Montana.
 As friends, we’ve we have all spent many a day together trying to entice the Montana trout to eat.

 Hyalite Canyon Winter Engagement Photo Session of Heather & Andrew